bulletproofpancake/bulletproofpancake.github.io/content/posts/github-actions.md

           restore-keys: |
             Library-

+      # Builds the project
       - name: Build StandaloneWindows64
         uses: game-ci/unity-builder@v2
         id: build
         env:
+          # Contains the credentials of my Unity account
           UNITY_EMAIL: ${{ secrets.UNITY_EMAIL }}
           UNITY_PASSWORD: ${{ secrets.UNITY_PASSWORD }}
           UNITY_SERIAL: ${{ secrets.UNITY_SERIAL }}
         with:
+          # Builds for Windows platform
           targetPlatform: StandaloneWindows64
+          # Provides semantic versioning which I use for the filename
           versioning: Semantic

+      # Clones the public repository which I send the builds to
       - name: Clone public repo
         uses: actions/checkout@v3
         with:
           repository: WoahPieStudios/GDELECT4-ADVAPROD-BUILDS
+          # Clones the repository to a directory in the workspace
           path: public-builds
           token: ${{ secrets.API_TOKEN_GITHUB }}

+      # Runs a script to archive and split the build to smaller files and moves it to the public repository
       - name: Compress and copy build to public repo
         run: |
           chmod +x .github/scripts/split-zipper.sh